steven-liou/tailslideReadmeDraft/Tower_README.md

 #### GET flags/:flagId/timeseries
 Returns all timeseries data

-# Note: Not sure on this one - can we check tmr as a group?
+## Note: Not sure on return value of this one - can we check tmr as a group?